sconyard/WhatToWatch/README.md

 # WhatToWatch

-A Streamlit app that allows users to explore a watchlist of TV Shows and Films by expanding one of the sections below.
-The app provides details about the selected TV Show, similar TV Shows, and providers available for the show.
-Users can also add and remove TV Shows from their watchlist.
-How to use

-    Run the command streamlit run app.py to start the app Expand the "TV Show Watchlist" section
-    Select a TV Show from the dropdown menu
-    Click on the button "Remove TV Show from Our List" to remove the selected TV Show from the watchlist To add a TV Show to the watchlist, you need to run the code that add the show first You can also see the "Film Watchlist" section, where you can remove or add a film to your watchlist
+"What are we watching tonight...." followed by mindless scrolling through streaming provider interfaces looking for something interesting...
+Sound familiar?
+You need to use WhattoWatch!

+WhatToWatch is a python app developed using Streamlit, using information provided by The Movie Database API [https://www.themoviedb.org/] that allows users to discover and explore TV shows and Films and save those you want to watch to a watchlist.

+A user can browse titles by genre across all available streaming providers, search across genres within a single streaming provider or it they are looking for a specific title they can search for it directly.
+When searching by genre the most popular rank titles are provided first, all returned results include popularity, vote average and vote counts.

+Each search mode shows key information about the titles, like running time, number of episodes and seasons etc.

+When a user has found a title they'd like to watch it is saved to a watchlist, that can be referenced next time someone asks "What are we wathcing tonight...?"

-Dependencies
+## Dependencies

-    streamlit==0.67.0
-    pandas==1.2.3
-    requests==2.25.0
+    streamlit
+    pandas
+    requests
+    pickle

-API key
+## API key

 You need an API key from The Movie Database API to use this app.
+Follow the guide from [https://developers.themoviedb.org/3/getting-started/introduction]

 Note

 The app will save the watchlist in two pickle files user_tv_df.pkl and user_film_df.pkl, so you can keep the watchlist even after closing the app.
 If you want to start a new watchlist, you need to delete the pickle files.